roboticaml/roboticaml.github.io/about-robotica-machine-learning.md

 # About Robotica Machine Learning

-Robotica Machine Learning is the maker and supplier of fully-automated artificial intelligence products.
+Robotica Machine Learning is the maker and supplier of fully automated artificial intelligence products.
 We are based out of Norwich in the heart of Norfolk, UK.
 Robotica Machine Learning was founded by [Maria Anastasi](https://www.linkedin.com/in/mariaanastasi/){:target="_blank"}  and [Adrian Pickering](https://www.linkedin.com/in/adrianpickering/){:target="_blank"} to enable organisations to make more effective decisions, more efficiently, with confidence.
 We achieve this by integrating and automating best-of-breed data science tooling directly into the processes and systems of our customers.

 <br />